 Is the Center open to the public?
 What do we need to know if we come?

-The Center building is currently CLOSED to the public as the Coronavirus pandemic has worsened in our area.
+Though Center Staff are here during business hours and happy to take phone calls (713-667-6550), the Center building, including our Discovery Rooms, is currently CLOSED to the public as the Coronavirus pandemic has worsened in our area.

 When we are able to re-open, we will be most likely be following the guidelines below: